IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Gerald_Weinberg" target="_blank">Gerald M. Weinberg</a>

 >“When about 16 years of age, I happen'd to meet with a book written by one <a href="https://en.wikipedia.org/wiki/Thomas_Tryon" target="_blank">Tryon</a>, recommending a vegetable diet.
 I determined to go into it ...
 [By not eating meat] I presently found that I could save half what [my brother] paid me.
 This was an additional fund for buying books: but I had another advantage in it ...
 I made the greater progress from that greater clearness of head and quicker apprehension which usually attend temperance in eating and drinking.”

+>“My refusing to eat flesh occasioned an inconveniency, and I was frequently chided for my singularity, but, with this lighter repast, I made the greater progress, for greater clearness of head and quicker comprehension.
+Flesh eating is unprovoked murder.”

 >“Slavery is such an atrocious debasement of human nature, that its very extirpation, if not performed with solicitous care, may sometimes open a source of serious evils.”